-Mach3 is a powerful and practical CNC controller software designed to control CNC router, CNC mill, CNC plasma, CNC lathe, and other CNC machine tools.
+Mach3 is a powerful and practical CNC controller software designed to control CNC router, CNC mills, CNC plasma, CNC lathe, and other CNC machine tools.
 The software interface is simple and intuitive, and users can adjust the corresponding parameters according to their needs.
 And it has many functions such as numerical control testing, high precision machining of complex parts and clearing of corresponding data.

 Mach3 CNC controller software is an open CNC system, simple operation, convenient maintenance, open, stable performance, and low-cost new CNC system.
 The standard PC computer is completely converted into a full-function CNC controller, and the highest 6-axis CNC control, Directly support a variety of DXF, BMP, JPG, HPGL file format input, visual G code display, direct G code generation, spindle speed control, multiple relay control, manual pulse generation, including a large number of processing strategies, video display, and touch screen , Full screen display, digitization.
 Three-dimensional dynamic display tracking, automatic tool setting, program jump execution (breakpoint memory).